berts/CState/content/issues/2018-01-17-sending-dms-impacted.md

 section: issue
 ---

-*Update* - This incident has been resolved.
+*Update* - This incident has been resolved. by me

 *Investigating* - We're aware of an issue affecting sending DMs and viewing online friends.
 We're online and working on a resolution.